 Addressing the risks, impacts, and inequities caused by wildfire requires a holistic and integrated approach.
+In anticipation of future wildfire scenarios, jurisdictions must grapple not only with fire risk but also plan for the plethora of downstream impacts that are caused by wildfire events.

 California is working with local, regional, tribal, and federal partners to develop and implement a wide array of solutions in order to protect public health, promote resilience, and support local economies.
-CAL FIRE's Community Wildfire Prevention & Mitigation Report outlines how the State will implement strategies such as fuel modification, prescribed burning, home hardening, and public education to reduce future fire risk.
-In addition, California's Forest Management Task force is exploring avenues to address tree mortality and restore forests by developing new markets that will simultaneously promote economic sustainability.
-As communities plan for the future, they too can rise to the challenge, working collaboratively to address wildfire risk and build resilience moving forward.
+CAL FIRE's 2019 Community Wildfire Prevention & Mitigation Report outlines how the State will implement strategies such as fuel modification, prescribed burning, home hardening, and public education to reduce future fire risk.
+In addition, California's Wildfire and Forest Resilience Task Force is working across State agencies to implement California's Wildfire and Forest Resilience Action Plan by: